-- (1) The Legislature finds and declares that the state, its agencies and political subdivisions, exist to aid in the conduct of the people's business. - (2) It is the intent of the Legislature that the state, its agencies, and its political subdivisions: - (a) take their actions openly; and - (b) conduct their deliberations openly.
+The Legislature finds and declares that the state, its agencies, and political subdivisions exist to aid in the conduct of the people's business.
+The Legislature intends for these entities to take their actions openly and conduct their deliberations openly.